cypress-io/cypress/cypress/v1.0/documentation/3-Cypress API/3-Cookies.md

 // string usage

 // now any cookie with the name 'session_id' will
-// not be cleared before each new test runs Cypress.Cookies.defaults({
+// not be cleared before each test runs Cypress.Cookies.defaults({
   whitelist: "session_id"
 })